SparxySys/hudkit-wayland/readme.md

     "y":100, // Y position to display overlay at "width":200, // Width of overlay
     "height":200, // Height of overlay
-    "hotkey":"<Ctrl>L" // Hotkey to lock/unlock the overlay
+    "monitor": 0, // on which display to render "zoom": 1.0, // zoom level of browser, float "hotkey":"<Ctrl>L" // Hotkey to lock/unlock the overlay
 }
 ```